Floydlang/floyd/Notes/Floyd script -- next features.md

 	struct def

-A typeid either directly specifies a basic type, a composite stype or a custom_type based on another typeid Two types are equal if they have the exact
+A typeid either directly specifies a basic type, a composite stype or a custom_type based on another typeid Two types are equal if they have the exact same typeid.

 TYPE
 	bool